scala/docs.scala-lang/sips/pending/_posts/2016-04-21-multiple-implicit-parameter-lists.md

 def now(implicit a: Int, b: String) = b * a now(1, implicitly)

-def then(implicit a: Int)(b: String) = b * a
+def then(implicit a: Int)(implicit b: String) = b * a
 then(1)
 {% endhighlight %}

 ## Implementation

 The implementation of this change is as simple as removing the restriction of having only one parameter list in the `Parser`.
 A pull request (#5108) from Miles Sabin already implements this change as well as an accompanying test file.
 The change should not affect any existing code as every Scala statement that was valid before will still be valid after the change.
 There will even be binary compatibility in both directions.

-## Drawbacks

-The current simple implementation may not make it obvious from first glance that parameter lists coming after a implicit list are also implicit.
+The desugaring ob context and view bounds will be added on the left of the leftmost implicit parameter list to go with the general expectation from the current implementation.

 ## References